HPC4Mfg Solicitation Round 7 — Now Open!

 - Proposals that uniquely exploit HPC modeling and simulation to significantly reduce national energy consumption through improved product design.

 Eligibility for this program is limited to entities that manufacture products in the U.S. for commercial applications and the organizations that support them.
 Selected projects will be awarded up to $300,000 to support compute cycles and work performed by the national lab partners.
 The industry partner must provide a participant contribution of at least 20% of the DOE funding for the project.
 Project durations are for one year.
 The HPC4Mfg Program anticipates making multiple awards, subject to the availability of funding.

-Please send submissions to email@example.com or use the “Submit Concept Paper” button to send email to this address.
+Please send submissions to email@example.com or use the “Submit Full Proposal” button to send email to this address.